OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 ```
 q    # you can just add this to anywhere in your code, and the program will stop running when it hits that point. this REALLY helps de-bugging HUGELY
-"#"  # you can comment your code with this.
-NOTE: you can only add it to the start of a line
+"#"  # you can comment your code with this. everything after it will be ignored
 ```

 # Future